 About our work

-- Prepare detailed background briefs on issues of particular interest to the Georgian government, including developing country obligations, carbon-market mechanisms and finance mechanisms
+- Prepared detailed background briefs on issues of particular interest to the Georgian government, including developing country obligations, carbon-market mechanisms and finance mechanisms

-- Attend international climate change negotiations as part of the Georgian delegation and assist with all aspects of the negotiations
+- Attended international climate change negotiations as part of the Georgian delegation and assisted with all aspects of the negotiations

-- The UNFCCC and the KP are international treaties governing global intergovernmental cooperation related to climate change.
+- The UNFCCC, KP and Paris Agreement are international treaties governing global intergovernmental cooperation related to climate change.
 The treaties represent the most important forum for meetings of countries related to issues of sustainable development, the environment and all matters related to climate change, mitigation and adaptation.

 - Georgia has an impressive low-carbon track record.
 Around 85 percent of its power generation is from renewable hydroelectric sources.

 The three of us on the ground doubled the size of the Georgian delegation, helping to ensure coverage in all negotiating sessions.
 Perhaps more important, though, was the team of volunteer lawyers supporting our delegation from DLA Piper's offices across the U.S. and Europe.
 Those volunteers provided daily updates on the iterations of treaty and decision text that were emerging from the Conference of Parties’ back offices.
-The team also conducted on-the-spot research as questions arose in the course of negotiations.
-In other words, DLA Piper lawyers gave the Georgian delegation the kind of support that normally only wealthy countries enjoy.”
+The team also conducted on-the-spot research as questions arose in the course of negotiations. ”

 This collaboration has been a great experience that provided Georgia the ability to be present at a number of parallel sessions which otherwise would have been impossible…[T]he Ministry would like to thank [DLA Piper] for your support throughout the Paris conference as well as for the assistance your firm has provided to our team in previous years.
 Working with [your team] has been a great asset all through the negotiation process.”